cheahjs/free-llm-api-resources/src/README_template.md

 This lists various services that provide free access or credits towards API-based LLM usage.

-**This repo explicitly excludes any services that are not legitimate (eg reverse engineers an existing chatbot)**
+**This list explicitly excludes any services that are not legitimate (eg reverse engineers an existing chatbot)**

 ## Free Providers